31. 12. 2024 Alessandro Valentini DevOps

 1. Security: You don’t have to store privileged credentials outside the cluster.

-2. Self-Healing: Argo can detect issues and automatically roll-back to the previous working version, furthermore also manual changes are no longer possible (without disabling self healing) so that you are sure that the repository is really the only source of truth.
+2. Self-Healing: Argo can detect issues and automatically roll back to the previous working version, furthermore manual changes are no longer possible (without disabling self healing) so that you can be sure that the repository is really the only source of truth.

-3. Scalability: ArgoCD is installed within the cluster and it can manage everything automatically after the initial setup, including its own updates.
-This means also that the system is decentralized and, for example, your testing environment is completely independent from your productive environment.
+3. Scalability: ArgoCD is installed within the cluster and can manage everything automatically after the initial setup, including its own updates.
+This means that the system is decentralized and, for example, your testing environment is completely independent from your production environment.

-Of course there are still limitations, for example you may not notice immediately misconfiguration, and you may not have full control over timings: ArgoCD periodically checks the changes and apply them, but the process may take some minutes and in the meanwhile you don’t have any feedback.
-So that you need to introduce ArgoCD monitoring to promptly detect issues and out of sync configurations to be sure that changes deployed properly.
+Of course there are still limitations, for example you may not notice a misconfiguration immediately, and you may not have full control over timing: ArgoCD periodically checks for changes and applies them, but the process may take some minutes and in the meantime you don’t have any feedback.
+So you’ll need to introduce ArgoCD monitoring to promptly detect issues and out of sync configurations in order to be sure that changes are deployed properly.

 Conclusion